AdobeDocs/experience-manager-guides.en/help/product-guide/native-pdf/add-barcode.md

     >
     > Use the same class name that you have defined in the `layout.css`.

-1. Replace `<Sample barcode>` with the value that you wish to display under the barcode.
+1. Replace `<Sample barcode>` with the value that you want the barcode scanner to read..

 You can view the barcode on generating the output PDF using the template, which includes the page layout.
 Once you have performed the previous steps, you can generate the PDF output with a barcode.